 In map3d the -f option determines in which files the geometry is to be found.
 Starting from the filename that follows -f, which may or may not include a file extension, the program looks for all possible candidate geometry files and queries the user for resolution of any ambiguities.
-Thus, with the arguments map3d -f myfile, map3d3d looks for myfile.geom, myfile.pts, myfile.fac, etc, and tries to resolve things so that a valid geometry description is found.
+Thus, with the arguments map3d -f myfile, map3d3d looks for myfile.geom, myfile.mat, myfile.pts, myfile.fac, etc, and tries to resolve things so that a valid geometry description is found.
 It is possible to direct this process by typing the geometry filename with an extension according to the following rules:

-Extension Effect none look for files with the extensions .pts, .fac, .tetra, and .geom and if an incompatible set are present (e.g., both .pts and .geom), ask user which to take .pts take only the .pts file and ignore any connectivity or .geom file .fac take .pts and .fac and ignore any .geom files present. .geom take the .geom file and ignore any others present.
+Extension Effect none look for files with the extensions .pts, .fac, .tetra, and .geom and if an incompatible set are present $(e.g., both .pts and$ .geom), ask user which to take .pts take only the .pts file and ignore any connectivity or .geom file .fac take .pts and .fac and ignore any .geom files present. .geom take the graphicsio geometry file and ignore any others present. .mat take the MATLAB file and ignore any others present.